-Once restored, the painting will once more be on permanent public display.
-As part of the national collection the portrait will hang in the Queen's Presence Chamber within the Queen’s House, on the site of the original Greenwich Palace, which was the birthplace of Elizabeth I herself.
+The painting is now on permanent public display as part of the national collection in the Queen's Presence Chamber in the Queen’s House, on the site of the original Greenwich Palace, which was the birthplace of Elizabeth I.

 An outstanding historical document

 The Armada Portrait is an outstanding historical document, summarizing the hopes and aspirations of the state as an imperial power, at a watershed moment in history.
 But the Armada Portrait transcends this specific moment in time.
 Scholars have described it as a definitive representation of the English Renaissance, encapsulating the creativity, ideals and ambitions of the Elizabethan ‘Golden Age’.

 This spectacular image has inspired countless portrayals of Elizabeth I in film, theatre and television, and has been instrumental in making her one of the most recognizable historical figures today.